Paul781/data-eng-tech-assessment/file-to-file-beam/README.md

 * Run beam App by Flink runner.
 This main class will use side input.
   * `make run-flink-sideinput`

+* Run beam App by jar.
+This main class `SideinputPipeline` will use side input.
+  * `make run-jar-sideinput`

+* Run beam App by jar.
+This main class `CoGroupByKeyPipeline` will use CoGroupByKey.
+  * `make run-jar-cogroup`

 ### Submission
 1. go to https://github.com/Paul781/data-eng-tech-assessment/tree/develop/file-to-file-beam
 2. switch to develop branch